databricks/spark-training/ampcamp/tachyon.md

 ## Interacting with Tachyon

-There are several approaches to interact with Tachyon:
+In this section, we will go over three approaches to interact with Tachyon:

 1. Command Line Interface
 2. Application Programming Interface
 3. Web User Interface

-In this section, we will go through them one by one.

 ### Command Line Interface

-You can start to interact with Tachyon using the following command:
+You can interact with Tachyon using the following command:

 ~~~
 $ ./bin/tachyon tfs